 These association options can be considered together, because normally you would require either all or none of these options.
-Most of the cipher suites supported by Orbix support all of these association options, although there are a couple of integrity-only ciphers that do not support Confidentiality (see Table 21 on page 260).
-As a rule of thumb, if you want security you generally would want all of these association options.
+Most of the cipher suites supported by Orbix support all of these association options As a rule of thumb, if you want security you generally would want all of these association options.